-360° feedback is one of the core pillars of continuous feedback, giving management a well-rounded view of individual performance whilst satisfying employees' desire for more regular feedback.
-In this article, we explore the best way to gather peer feedback that is most conducive to growth and development.
+360° feedback is one of the core pillars of continuous feedback.
+We explore the best way to gather peer feedback that is most conducive to development.

 360° feedback (or multi-rater feedback) is a feedback method where a number of peers complete a questionnaire on an employee's performance.
 Evaluators should include different levels of seniority, including peers, direct reports or more senior colleagues.

 360° feedback gives employees a broad picture of their skills, working style and team relationships.
 It encourages open and honest communication between staff and ensures that feedback is not solely given by the manager.
 It also helps change employees' perception of their performance, as evaluators often have additional insights that the manager may not have.
 In this way, it helps provide a more complete and accurate picture of employee performance.

 According to research by Forbes, 85% of Fortune 500 companies use 360° feedback.

 The feedback process starts with the HR team who need to plan and design the process.
 Feedback should be given using a combination of quantitative and qualitative metrics, for example rating a series of specific behaviors or competencies, and open-ended questions to allow evaluators flexibility to comment on other relevant areas.
 This will allow the company to analyze the results and produce progress reports, whilst giving specific feedback to the employees on an individual level.

 The process typically starts with the employee defining a list of evaluators together with their manager.
 Next, the employee, evaluators and manager should complete the evaluation form.
 The manager can then collate all the feedback and create a feedback profile for the employee.
 Finally, the employee reviewa the report individually, or with the help of their manager, to discuss the feedback and next steps.

 Find out more by reading our Essential Guide to 360 Feedback